 Tuition is based upon a traditional 10-month school year (180 days).
-We follow an academic year calendar, which includes no school during winter and spring break, and select holidays.
-No refunds will be given if a child is sick, or time is missed because of vacations.
-A financial agreement must be signed before your child is enrolled, accompanied by the non-refundable enrollment fee of \$250.00 and a refundable deposit of \$250 if enrolment is cancelled by July 15th.
-Tuition is due in three payments on August 1st, October 1st, and December 1st.
-A ten-payment plan is available payable in monthly installments from August 1st through May 1st, however, enrollment in the Tuition Refund Plan is mandatory.
-A \$50 late charge is applied to payments received five (5) days after due date.
-If the balance is not cleared by the fifth day, it will also be subject to a \$50 late charge as noted above.
+We follow an academic year calendar, which includes no school during winter and spring break and select holidays.
+No refunds will be given if a child is sick or time is missed because of vacations.
+A financial agreement must be signed before your child is enrolled, accompanied by the non-refundable enrollment fee of \$250.00 and a non-refundable deposit of \$250.00.
+Tuition is due in three payments on August 1a, October 1a, and December 1a.
+A ten-payment plan is available, payable in monthly installments from August 1a through May 1a; however, enrollment in the Tuition Refund Plan is mandatory.
+A \$50 late charge is applied to payments received five (5) days after the due date.
+If the balance is not cleared by the fifth day, it will also be subject to a \$50 late charge, as noted above.
 A \$30 declined payment fee is applied to payments/checks that were declined by the bank.
-A 30-day written notice is required for change in schedule request; requests are not guaranteed.
+A 30-day written notice is required for change in schedule requests; requests are not guaranteed.
 We reserve the right to increase tuition prices to meet economic changes when necessary.
 Student accounts 30 days past due may result in the child being withdrawn from the school.

-A Credit Card Authorization Form is provided in the registration packet.
-You have the option to make automatic payments via the card on file.
-Please note that we cannot accept American Express, but do accept Visa, MasterCard, and Discover including a 3% convenience fee.
+The registration packet includes a credit card authorization form.
+You can make automatic payments using the card on file.
+Please note that we cannot accept American Express but do accept Visa, MasterCard, and Discover, with a 2% convenience fee.
 You may also opt to have tuition payments automatically deducted from the bank account of your choice by signing up for ACH for no additional fee.
+We do not accept checks.

 Withdrawal from the school requires at least one month's advance written notice.
-You must continue tuition payments for the entire school year unless participating in the tuition insurance plan, which will cover a portion of the outstanding tuition.
-There is no refund of any tuition for the school year and parents will be obligated for tuition for the balance of the academic year.
+You must continue tuition payments for the entire school year unless you participate in the tuition insurance plan, which will cover a portion of the outstanding tuition.
+There is no refund of any tuition for the school year, and parents will be obligated for tuition for the balance of the academic year.